 Pure Leisure Group considers environmental preservation as a necessary aspect of parkland management.
-They have achieved recognition for their contribution with Fell End, Hall More, Billing Aquadrome, Tydd St Giles and South Lakeland Leisure Village being awarded the prestigious David Bellamy Gold Conservation Award, Silver for Crook O’Lune and Bronze for Cogenhoe Mill.
+They have achieved recognition for their contribution with Fell End, Hall More, Tydd St Giles and South Lakeland Leisure Village being awarded the prestigious David Bellamy Gold Conservation Award, and Silver for Crook O’Lune.

 Conservation work includes the planting of 15,000 trees at Tydd St Giles.
 The use of eco-friendly chemicals and the collection of rainwater for golf course irrigation.
 Using surplus wood as mulch for weed management.
 And the creation of a woodland path at Bridlington Links.